Build-Operate-Transfer: an alternative to the dedicated development team model

 Wrapping up

 Hopefully, this article has helped you understand what the Build-Operate-Transfer model is and addressed some of your concerns around this type of engagement.
-If I had to leave you with just one crucial thing that the BOT partnership offers businesses in the (post)pandemic world, it’s flexibility.
+If I had to leave you with just one crucial thing that the BOT partnership offers businesses it’s flexibility.
 The model allows you to stay responsive to the changes and from my perspective, that’s exactly what your competitive advantage may be built on.

 About the author